What is the Better Care Fund?

 By facilitating the integration of care and support, it is hoped that this will enable health services to improve the lives of some of the most vulnerable people in society and give them more control over their own care and support.
 Ultimately, it is hoped that the BCF will help health services to offer service users a better quality of life.
 The BCF will also build upon the work that is already being carried out by Clinical Commissioning Groups (‘CCGs’) and councils, by making the most appropriate care for each individual more accessible.

 What is included in the Better Care Fund?

-The BCF comprises of £3.8bn of funding in 2015/2016 to be spent locally on health care in order to achieve the aforementioned aims.
+The BCF comprises of £3.8bn of funding in 2015/2016 to be spent locally on health and social care in order to achieve the aforementioned aims.
 In 2014/2015, along with the £900m transfer already planned from the NHS to adult social care, a further £200m will be made available in order to assist localities with laying the necessary groundwork ahead of the BCF in 2015/2016.
 However, this money will only be given to councils that have jointly agreed and signed off two-year plans for the BCF.

 Whilst there are no new requirements for the pooling of budgets in 2014/2015, the requirements for the use of the £200m are the same as those outlined within the guidance from the Department of Health to NHS England (December 2012) on the funding transfer from NHS to social care in 2013/2014:

 - The funding must be used to support adult social services in each local authority, which also have a health benefit

 - Each local authority must agree with its local health partners how best to use the funding within social care, and the results that they hope to achieve from this; and ‘Health and Wellbeing Boards’ will be the natural place to discuss with NHS England, CCGs and councils about this

 - Councils and CCGs must have regard to the Joint Strategic Needs Assessment for their local population, and existing commissioning plans for both health and social care, when deciding how the funding should be used